11 Tips for Cancer Patients

 8. Sleep like a champ.

 A proper nights sleep, especially between 11 pm and 7 am will help you heal, for real.
 Not only will you be able to respond to treatments better, but restful sleep activates your body’s own regenerative abilities.
 You don’t have to enter monastic life and stick to perfect sleep hygiene, ya just need to create the conditions for more sleep on a consistent basis.
-Keep your room cool, block out all light, dump the coffee by noon—or switch to green tea (coffee = 140 milligrams of caffeine per service.
+Keep your room cool, block out all light, dump the coffee by noon—or switch to green tea (coffee = 140 milligrams of caffeine per serving.
 Green tea = 25 milligrams), peel back on the alcohol and drink it earlier with food (alcohol disrupts melatonin and blood sugar), give yourself time to wind down and set a loving intention: May I be peaceful, calm, and sleepy!

 9. Wrangle your stress.